Eschatologue/CM_wiki/docs/gameplay/combat/movement.md

 **Dashing.** Taking the Dash action doubles your movement speed for the turn.(1) { .annotate }

-1. **Example.** A character with 30 feet movement speed can move up to 12 squares (60 feet) when they Dash.
+1. A character with 30 feet movement speed can move up to 12 squares (60 feet) when they Dash.

+!!! tip "Dash using other Actions"

+    Some class feature allows you to use Dash as :material-triangle: **Bonus Action** instead of an :material-circle: **Action**, a well known one is the rogue's *cunning action* and monk's *step of the wind*.
+Without specific class feature, Dash always uses an Action.
+Spells can also grants you the same benefit.

 **Difficult Terrain.** Moving through difficult terrain (e.g., thick underbrush, rubble) costs double the movement cost.

 **Climbing, Swimming, Crawling.** These types of movement usually cost extra movement, often double.(1) { .annotate }

-1. **Example.** A character with 30 feet movement speed can climb or swim up to 15 feet (3 squares) per turn.
+1. A character with 30 feet movement speed can climb or swim up to 15 feet (3 squares) per turn.

 ## Positioning
 Characters typically occupy a single 5-foot square on the grid.
 Larger creatures might occupy multiple squares (e.g., a creature with a Large size occupies a 10x10-foot area, or 4 squares).